-A 6.7 percent increase in airfield operations may increase the potential for bird/wildlife 1 aircraft strike encounters.
-However, the potential for bird/wildlife aircraft strikes could 2 fluctuate because of the cyclical patterns of bird populations.
-During B-21 aircraft 3 operations at Whiteman AFB, current procedures for avoiding flight operations during 4 periods of high concentrations of migratory birds would continue.
-Adherence to the 5 existing BASH Program and the USFWS-issued Depredation Permit conditions would 6 minimize the risk of bird-aircraft strikes at Whiteman AFB, including those for migratory 7 birds (including BCC), and special status species birds to negligible levels.
-8 Whiteman AFB BASH Plan provides guidance for bird/wildlife strike hazard reduction in 9 areas where flying operations are conducted.
-Tasked organizations such as USDA 10 Wildlife Services (and the 509 BW/CC Bird Hazard Working Group implement procedures 11 in accordance with the plan.
-Procedures include (but are not limited to) airfield miniatous 12 managing grass height; control of broad leaf weeds; planting bare areas; pest and insect 13 control; reporting hazardous bird activity and altering or discontinuing flying operations; 14 disseminating information to all assigned and transient aircrew for specific bird hazards 15 and procedures for avoidance; eliminating or reducing environmental conditions that 16 attract birds to the airfield; and dispersing birds on the airfield using nonlethal measures 17 that prevent or minimize bird damage without purposefully killing or trapping birds 18 (Whiteman AFB, 2022b).
-When nonlethal measures cannot be used, Whiteman AFB 19 abides by the USFWS-issued Depredation Permit that authorizes the take of specific 20 species and numbers of birds.
+A 6.7 percent increase in airfield operations may increase the potential for bird/wildlife aircraft strike encounters.
+However, the potential for bird/wildlife aircraft strikes could fluctuate because of the cyclical patterns of bird populations.
+During B-21 aircraft operations at Whiteman AFB, current procedures for avoiding flight operations during periods of high concentrations of migratory birds would continue.
+Adherence to the existing BASH Program and the USFWS-issued Depredation Permit conditions would minimize the risk of bird-aircraft strikes at Whiteman AFB, including those for migratory birds (including BCC), and special status species birds to negligible levels.
+The Whiteman AFB BASH Plan provides guidance for bird/wildlife strike hazard reduction in areas where flying operations are conducted.
+Tasked organizations such as USDA Wildlife Services (and the 509 BW/CC Bird Hazard Working Group implement procedures in accordance with the plan.
+Procedures include (but are not limited to) airfield miniatous managing grass height; control of broad leaf weeds; planting bare areas; pest and insect control; reporting hazardous bird activity and altering or discontinuing flying operations; disseminating information to all assigned and transient aircrew for specific bird hazards and procedures for avoidance; eliminating or reducing environmental conditions that attract birds to the airfield; and dispersing birds on the airfield using nonlethal measures that prevent or minimize bird damage without purposefully killing or trapping birds (Whiteman AFB, 2022b).
+When nonlethal measures cannot be used, Whiteman AFB abides by the USFWS-issued Depredation Permit that authorizes the take of specific species and numbers of birds.
 The conditions of the permit are updated annually.
-21 Additionally, all bird-aircraft strikes and hazards will continue to be reported per AFI 22 91-204, Safety Investigations and Reports, and AFMAN 91-223, Aviation Safety 23 Investigations and Reports.
-24
+Additionally, all bird-aircraft strikes and hazards will continue to be reported per AFI 91-204, Safety Investigations and Reports, and AFMAN 91-223, Aviation Safety Investigations and Reports.

-- As such, impacts to wildlife, special status species, migratory birds (including BCC), and bald or golden eagles at or near Whiteman AFB are not anticipated to occur under the - 27 Whiteman AFB Alternative. - No federally listed species or designated critical habitat (as presented in Table 3.8-3) - occur at Whiteman AFB.
-Potential suitable foraging and roosting habitat for special status - 30 bats (Indiana, northern long-eared, gray, and tri-colored) occurs in the forested areas - located on the west of the installation; however, these species have not been observed - historically or documented on the base by the Natural Resource Manager (Donaldson, 2023).
-Therefore, the DAF determines there would be no effect to ESA-listed species or - 2023).
+As such, impacts to wildlife, special status species, migratory birds (including BCC), and bald or golden eagles at or near Whiteman AFB are not anticipated to occur under the Whiteman AFB Alternative.

+No federally listed species or designated critical habitat (as presented in Table 3.8-3) occur at Whiteman AFB.
+Potential suitable foraging and roosting habitat for special status bats (Indiana, northern long-eared, gray, and tri-colored) occurs in the forested areas located on the west of the installation; however, these species have not been observed historically or documented on the base by the Natural Resource Manager (Donaldson, 2023).
 Therefore, the DAF determines there would be no effect to ESA-listed species or critical habitats from airfield operations under the Whiteman AFB Alternative.
-Similarly, - species of state significance would not be impacted by airfield operations under the - Whiteman AFB Alternative because none have been observed on the installation.
+Similarly, species of state significance would not be impacted by airfield operations under the Whiteman AFB Alternative because none have been observed on the installation.